-Jefferson was efficient and capable as demonstrated repeatedly via the many roles he held throughout his adult life.
+Jefferson was efficient and capable, as demonstrated repeatedly via the many roles he held throughout his adult life.
 Jefferson is believed to have been the principal author of the Declaration of Independence.
 He served in the Continental Congress, representing Virginia.
 He served as the wartime Governor of Virginia.
 He was a diplomat in Paris and a minister to France.
-He was the first US Secretary of State and of course, the third US President, among many other things.
+He was the first US Secretary of State and, of course, the third US President, among many other things.

 Thomas Jefferson was very much forward-looking.
-While there are numerous examples that could be provided, perhaps it is best summed up with one of the best examples I have yet to find.
-Thomas Jefferson once said “The natural progress of things is for liberty to yield, and government to gain ground.
+While numerous examples could be provided, perhaps it is best summed up with one of the best examples I have yet to find.
+Thomas Jefferson once said, “The natural progress of things is for liberty to yield, and government to gain ground.
 As yet our spirits are free.
 Our jealousy is only put to sleep by the unlimited confidence we all repose in the person to whom we all look as our president (George Washington).
 After him, inferior characters may perhaps succeed and awaken us to the danger which his merit has led us into.”
 To date, this nation has followed the exact path so clearly expressed to Edward Carrington (Jefferson, 1788).

 Thomas Jefferson was also an extremely inspirational person.
-In fact, Jefferson is known for his inspirational and revolutionary debates on behalf of our Constitutional Republic and for defining what real democracy, freedom and human rights are for the entire planet.
+In fact, Jefferson is known for his inspirational and revolutionary debates on behalf of our Constitutional Republic and for defining what real democracy, freedom, and human rights are for the entire planet.
 He is even known for being the father of the modern abolitionist movement.
 His words have inspired the world for hundreds of years, leading so many people to fight for their freedom.
 It is said that citizens from China to Czechoslovakia have used his definitions of government to hold their own accountable (Kile, 2011).

 To be an honest person, one must be free of deceit and untruthfulness; one must be sincere.
 Jefferson once said that “honesty is the 1st chapter in the book of wisdom” (Jefferson, 1819).
 He also said, “an honest man can feel no pleasure in the exercise of power over his fellow citizens.”
-These statements made to friends about how officials should act while in office (Jefferson, 1813).
+These statements were made to friends about how officials should act while in office (Jefferson, 1813).
 Of course, some look at these words as hypocritical based on some of his policies, but he never hid his intent.

 We should acknowledge that Jefferson was human and that he made mistakes.
 We all do.
-And while there are things Jefferson could have improved on, we should use this a reason to be aware of areas where we feel we must improve.
+And while there are things Jefferson could have improved on, we should use this as a reason to be aware of areas where we feel we must improve.
 We need to figure out a way to be more inspiring.
 We should focus on detailing our problems and work on demonstrating what can be done about our problems, which helps these problems seem smaller.
 We also need to work on being more cooperative.
-We should strive to trust or rely on others accordingly and when possible in order to build our teams effectively and find even better solutions.
+We should strive to trust or rely on others accordingly and when possible to build our teams effectively and find even better solutions.

 Thomas Jefferson was not perfect, but nobody is.
-That just means that we should recognize that our leadership is always a work in progress.
+That means we should recognize that our leadership is always a work in progress.
 It will forever be a work in progress.
 Just like learning, these efforts should never end.
 And remember, it is good to have role models as long as we understand that even those role models are flawed.